 Meadowbrook College is an all-through Alternative Provision (AP) Academy.
-We work with the most vulnerable young people in Oxfordshire, and are more recently working with students from schools and local authorities in neighbouring counties.
+We work with some of the most vulnerable young people in Oxfordshire, and are more recently working with students from schools and local authorities in neighbouring counties.
 Our students range from age 5 to16 and are at risk of, or have been permanently excluded, from school.

 A key feature of Meadowbrook College is our strong commitment to the adoption of Restorative Principles and Practice.
 These underpin all aspects of our community, supporting positive behaviour and relationships and underpinning quality teaching and learning.